MNoorFawi/ipc-and-pthreads-in-c/README.md

 # Interprocess Communication & Parallelism in C
-Iinterprocess communication through named pipes and shared memory along with parallelism through posix threads to get weather data from an API
+Interprocess communication through named pipes and shared memory along with parallelism through posix threads to get weather data from an API

 3 process will communicate with each other using different ways to view weather data obtained from https://openweathermap.org/api